Guide to burial costs & the varying options available to you

 In the UK there are several religious and natural methods to deal with a burial.
 There are also laws and certain requirements that need to take place to ensure all burials proceed correctly and in an acceptable and respectable fashion.
-Burials are still common place, though people do seemingly opt more and more for a cremation.
+Burials are still common place, though people do seemingly opt more and more for a cremation due to the perceived cost.

 It would not be correct to write down exact costs of a Burial, as they fluctuate from area to area.
 We have a calculator with more recent data.
 We can however explain how Burial costs are formed and what they compare to.
-Many people choose to use the services of a Funeral Director.
-These know the ins and outs and understand the different religious procedures.
+Many people choose to use the services of a funeral director who are well versed with the ins and outs of funeral procedures as well as understanding the different religious procedures.

 For the most part their fee is standard whether choosing Cremation or Burial.
 You may choose to organise the funeral yourself, this will save you some money.
 A burial will tend to cost more than a cremation, especially with further burial arrangements added on top.